 In the 1900s Marcus Garvey preached Black self-determination and rose to prominence in America with the Back To Africa Movement which sought the repatriation of former Slaves to Africa.

-Howell’s response was the creation of a new Philosophy for Black Spiritual upliftment that sought to eradicate the White Supremacy inherent in Jamaican Colonial Christianity with a new Religious doctrine.
+Howell’s response was the creation of a new Philosophy for Black Spiritual upliftment that sought to eradicate the White Supremacy inherent in Jamaican Colonial Christianity.

 In order to achieve this, Howell replaced White Christian symbolism with Black Christian Symbolism.